Subscribe Today & Receive 15% Off

 6. How You Cook Lion's Mane Mushrooms

 How Lion's mane mushrooms are prepared and cooked can also affect their taste.
-For example, sautéed or roasted mushrooms will have a more intense flavor than those that are boiled or steamed.
+For example, sautéed or roasted mushrooms will have a more intense flavor than boiled or steamed ones.
 Also, it is worth noting that using dried Lion's mane mushrooms for cooking may produce a different-tasting meal than cooking fresh pom pom mushrooms.

 7. Seasoning